-Allow at least 5 days for this Auckland to Tongariro road trip to make sure that you have enough time to really enjoy the sites.
-Of course if you have longer, you can combine this road trip with the Coromandal Peninsula for a 10 day itinerary that would take you first from Auckland to the Coromandel Peninsula before heading to Rotorua.
+Allow at least five days for this Auckland to Tongariro road trip to ensure you have enough time to enjoy the sites.
+Of course, if you have longer, you can combine this road trip with the Coromandal Peninsula for a ten-day itinerary that would take you first from Auckland to the Coromandel Peninsula before heading to Rotorua.

 Road trip from Auckland to Waiheke Island

-For the ultimate wine and dine getaway you can’t beat a weekend road trip from Auckland to Waiheke Island.
-Sample wines from world class wineries, dine at award winning restaurants and relax and pristine beaches.
-All just 45 minutes from Auckland.
+You can’t beat a weekend road trip from Auckland to Waiheke Island for the ultimate wine and dine getaway.
+Sample wines from world-class wineries, dine at award-winning restaurants, and relax on pristine beaches, all just 45 minutes from Auckland.

-Ferry’s leave Auckland Harbour Devonport and Half Moon Bay at various times throughout the day.
-Simply drive your car onto the Ferry and enjoy the crossing to Waiheke Island.
+Ferries leave Auckland Harbour, Devonport and Half Moon Bay at various times throughout the day.
+Drive your car onto the Ferry and enjoy the crossing to Waiheke Island.

 Popular activities on Waiheke Island

-- Water sports and activities such as kayaking and snorkeling
+- Water sports and activities such as kayaking and snorkelling

 - Eating and drinking until your heart is content